Rewards Program: Select Guest Loyalty Program

 In a nutshell: Omni occupies two realms of the hotel universe.
 They are either big city hotels or expansive leisure resorts, with plenty of luxurious ambience and creature comforts all around.
-The company began in 1958 as a family-owned motel in New Hampshire.
-Over the decades, and various changes in ownership, has expanded to encompass 60 properties across North America.
-City hotels tend to have big meeting spaces and convention-center-friendly locations, such as the properties at the CNN Center in Atlanta and downtown San Diego.
+What began in 1958 as a family-owned motel in New Hampshire has grown to 60 properties across North America.

 Design: The aesthetics reflect the individual properties.
 At the Omni La Costa in Southern California, for instance, red-tiled roofs and Spanish-style décor creates a relaxing hacienda environment.
 At Kentucky’s Omni Louisville, a glassy high rise is accented with sleek interiors and retro details.